By Jon Cornwell, Point of Purchase Manager

 After an once-over by the Vet, she recommended all the basic shots and vaccines, as well as testing for heartworms.
 We proceeded with all the shots, vaccines and tests.
 Ultimately, the worst was confirmed.
 Our unexpected guest had heartworms, intestinal worms, tick-born illnesses and was at least 20 pounds underweight.
 She suspected that he was a full-blooded lab, approximately one year in age.

 We spent the next little while planning out how we were going to get him better over the next few months.
 That afternoon, we left the vet’s office with a new mission, a new friend, and a new name for him–Lazarus.
-Keep your eye peeled for my updates on Lazarus’ journey with us – it’s sure to be a fun, yet long adventure.
+Keep your eyes peeled for my updates on Lazarus’ journey with us – it’s sure to be a fun, yet long adventure.

 Have you ever received an unexpected guest like this?
 What did you do?

-ABOUT JON As Point of Purchase Manager, Jon directs the packaging team from design and engineer to photography and tradeshows.
+As Point of Purchase Manager, Jon directs the packaging team from design and engineer to photography and tradeshows.
 He makes sure that when our products hit the shelves, they are bundled in the best package for the consumer and retailer.
 He came to PetSafe from Goody's Family Clothing Corporate Headquarters, where he was Copy Chief in the Advertising Department.
 In addition to fostering Lazarus, he also has a Shih-Tzu named Priscilla.